U.S. wants greater role for India in Afghanistan

-NEW DELHI (Reuters) - U.S. Defense Secretary Leon Panetta encouraged Indian leaders on Tuesday to take a more active role in Afghanistan as international forces leave, saying Washington viewed Pakistan’s long-time rival as a source of regional security.
+NEW DELHI (Reuters) - The Defense Secretary Leon Panetta will encourage India to take a more active role in Afghanistan as international forces draw down after a decade of war, U.S. officials said on Tuesday as the Pentagon chief arrived in New Delhi for two days of talks.

-Panetta, in the first of two days of talks with Indian officials, “underscored the link India plays between East and West Asia and how the United States views India as a net provider of security from the Indian Ocean to Afghanistan and beyond,” Pentagon spokesman George Little said.

-India signed a security agreement with Afghanistan last year and has longstanding ties with Kabul, but the relationship is viewed with suspicion by Pakistan.
-The Afghan conflict is considered by some to be a proxy war between the two nuclear neighbors.

 “There is a risk that the tensions and historical mistrust between India and Pakistan could lead them to view their respective roles in Afghanistan as being in conflict,” one official said.
 “This is not predestined.
 This does not have to be the case.”